 - Chocolate chips - to add more chocolate flavour and sweetness to the brownie mix.
 Be sure to choose dairy free chocolate chips to ensure these brownies stay dairy free.

 - Coconut milk - this is used to make the creamy, sweet caramel sauce.
 I recommend using full fat coconut milk for this recipe rather than light coconut milk as light coconut milk will be too watery.

 - Dates - dates are used to naturally sweeten the caramel sauce for these brownies.

 - Honey - you can use either honey or maple syrup to help sweeten the caramel sauce.

 - Vanilla extract - a little bit is all you need to help enhance the delicious rich chocolate flavour of these fudgy brownies.

 First, pre-heat your oven to 350 degrees Fahrenheit.

-Then add all of the ingredients (except for the chocolate chips) to the bowl of your standing mixer and blend the ingredients well until they are smooth.
+Then add all of the ingredients (except for the chocolate chips) to the large bowl of your standing mixer and blend the ingredients well until they are smooth.

 Next stir in the chocolate chips by hand.

 Then grease an 8 inch by 8 inch baking pan or baking dish with coconut oil or avocado oil (or line it with parchment paper instead).